luguin444/node-challenge/README.md

 2. Open to terminal tabs:

-- The first in directory: `cd node-challenge/api-service`
+- The first in the directory: `cd node-challenge/api-service`
 - The second: `cd node-challenge/stock-service`

 3. Both terminals run `npm i`

 4. Create the `.env file` based on the `.env.example` for each server, api-server, and stock-server.
 Use the "RUN IN MACHINE" variables

-5. Create your development and test databases in your postgres:
+5. Create your development and test databases in your Postgres:
    -Development: `CREATE DATABASE development_node_challenge;`
    -Test: `CREATE DATABASE test_node_challenge;`